 The Catfish Dispute.
 The first significant potential post-BTA trade dispute surfaced in 2001, when American catfish farmers and their supporters charged that imports of Vietnamese catfish varieties (also known as basa and tra, from the pangasius family of catfish) - which have increased sharply in recent years - were improperly labeled as "catfish" and sold at a lower price than the North American varieties, which are of the ictaluridae catfish family.
-Section 10806 of the 2002 U.S. Farm Act (P.L.
-107-171) prohibits nonictaluridae fish from being marketed as "catfish" in the United States.
+The 2002 U.S. Farm Act (P.L.
+107-171) prohibited nonictaluridae fish from being marketed as "catfish" in the United States.
 On June 28, 2002, the American Catfish Farmers Association filed an anti-dumping petition against imports of Vietnamese frozen fish fillets.
-On August 8, the U.S. International Trade Commission issued a preliminary affirmative determination that there is "a reasonable indication" that imports of Vietnamese tra and basa fish threaten material injury to the U.S. catfish industry.
-The decision means that the Commerce Department's International Trade Administration will proceed with an investigation into whether the Vietnamese fish are being dumped on the U.S. market.
-Imports of frozen Vietnamese catfish increased from under 2 million tons in 1999 to over 17 million tons in 2001, capturing over 10% of the U.S. market.
+In June and July 2003, the Commerce Department and International Trade Commission issued rulings that found Vietnamese catfish exporters had dumped their product on the U.S. market, causing injury to the U.S. industry.
+As a result of the rulings, most Vietnamese industry has appealed the decision to the U.S. Court of International Trade.
+Vietnam's exports of catfish increased from over 3 million metric tons (MT) in 1999 to nearly 22 million MT in 2002, capturing almost 20% of the U.S. market.